pratimguhaniyogi/pratimguhaniyogi.github.io/_pages/research.md

     </ol></li>
 </ol>

-I have a broad research interests in theoretical and methodological research in Statistics motivated by fundamental applications in neuroimaging and other interdisciplinary collaborations.
+I have broad research interests in theoretical and methodological research in Statistics motivated by fundamental applications in neuroimaging and other interdisciplinary collaborations.
 Please click [here](https://scholar.google.com/citations?user=k62UkCEAAAAJ&hl=en) for the list of publications.
 To get my detail research statement please email me at *pnyogi1@jhmi.edu*.

 ---